Northstar Winery

 Ste.
 Michelle Wine Estates subsidiary brand founded 1994 in Walla Walla Valley with a dedicated Merlot focus: anchors the Ste.
 Michelle portfolio's Merlot specialization with structured Walla Walla Valley and Columbia Valley Merlot bottlings at premium tier within the broader Ste.
 Michelle Wine Estates portfolio.

 Northstar Winery, founded 1994 as a Ste.
 Michelle Wine Estates subsidiary brand, is dedicated to Merlot production from Walla Walla Valley and broader Columbia Valley sources.
 Northstar represents Ste.
-Michelle's premium Merlot specialization within the broader producer portfolio that also includes Chateau Ste.
-Michelle, Columbia Crest, Stags Leap Wine Cellars, and other brands.
+Michelle's premium Merlot specialization alongside Washington sister brands Chateau Ste.
+Michelle and Columbia Crest.
 The 1994 founding established Northstar as a dedicated Merlot operation at a time when Washington Merlot was the state's most-cited red variety (before Cabernet Sauvignon surpassed Merlot in plantings during the 2010s).
-The Northstar lineup centers on Walla Walla Valley Merlot bottlings (anchored by Pepper Bridge Vineyard and other premium Walla Walla sources) plus broader Columbia Valley Merlot expressions.
-Production scale is moderate (approximately 15,000-20,000 cases per year) with broader wholesale distribution.
-The Northstar operation continues under the Ste.
-Michelle Wine Estates portfolio (now owned by Sycamore Partners after the 2024 Altria sale).
+The Northstar lineup centers on Walla Walla Valley Merlot bottlings plus broader Columbia Valley Merlot expressions.
+Production scale is moderate with broader wholesale distribution.
+Northstar is a Washington brand of Ste.
+Michelle Wine Estates, owned since December 2025 by the Wyckoff family.
+Sycamore Partners owned Ste.
+Michelle from 2021 to 2025, following earlier ownership by Altria (Philip Morris parent).

 - Founded 1994 as Ste.
 Michelle Wine Estates subsidiary brand; dedicated Merlot specialization within broader Ste.
 Michelle portfolio